eTipio/client-sdk-java-template/README.md

     .baseUri("http://localhost:8080")
     .build();
 ```
-Here we add a logging interceptor to the HttpClient, and use Gson to process JSON data.
+Here we add a logging interceptor to the HttpClient, and use Gson instead of the one provided in the Client SDK to process JSON data.

 Then call the APIs like this.